tomoliveirabastos/d-email-tool/README.md

 # email-tool

-run dub D to install
+run dub D to install all dependencies
 > $: dub

 use dub run to execute and compile this tool